-Leduc County's paid on-call firefighters receive professional-level training at no personal cost and gain valuable hands-on experience through training scenarios and emergency response.
+Paid on-call firefighters receive professional-level National Fire Protection Association training at no personal financial cost and gain valuable hands-on experience through training scenarios and emergency calls.

 Fire Services administration contact